Toxikuu/lfstage/README.md

 - Logging

 ### A high-level overview
 The central component of LFStage is the *profile*.
-A profile contains instructions to build a stage file.
-The profile defines sources and build instructions.
+A profile defines sources and build instructions.

 LFStage handles downloading those sources and executing the scripts.
-LFStage also handles certain things internally, including cleaning the build environment before and after a build, stripping binaries, and saving the stage file.
+LFStage also handles certain boilerplate tasks internally, including cleaning the build environment before and after a build, setting up a minimal environment, stripping binaries, and saving the stage file.

 ## Installation
 To download and install LFStage run the following commands: